simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 When developing a website, one can use many different backend servers and build technologies, be it nginx, hugo, expressjs, jekyll, Make, webpack, etc.

 It is often the case that developers run their projects without using containers when in development mode, but when using Simplenetes it is very straight forward to always run in containers.
-In this way development resembles production environment much better and you can have all your microservices available.
+In this way, development resembles production environment more closely and you can have all your microservices available.

-Simplenetes has a simple way of separating between processes such as _development_ and _production_ mode for when working with pods by using a basic text _preprocessor_, as we will see in the `pod.yaml` below.
+Simplenetes has a simple way of separating between processes such as _development_ and _production_ mode for when working with pods by using a basic text _preprocessor_, as we will see in the _pod.yaml_ below.

 Create a new pod dir:
 ```sh